awslabs/sockeye/README.md

 #### GPU

-If you want to run sockeye on a GPU you need to make sure your version of Apache MXNet Incubating contains the GPU code.
+If you want to run sockeye on a GPU you need to make sure your version of Apache MXNet Incubating contains the GPU bindings.
 Depending on your version of CUDA you can do this by running the following for CUDA 8.0:

 ```bash